AEVI-AppFlow/pos-android-sdk/README.md

 ### API Constants

 The AppFlow APIs themselves are designed to facilitate communication between applications via a defined set of data structures.
 They are however decoupled from what the _values_ or _content_ of these data structures are, in order to keep them as flexible and configurable as possible.
-Instead, the "what" of the data is defined on the wiki and provided via a separate library.
+Instead, the data values are defined on the wiki and provided as constants via a separate library.

 This library is stored in a separate repo [here](https://github.com/AEVI-AppFlow/api-constants).
 You can find the latest version details and view the defined data constants there.